Arterial Blood Gas (ABG)

 What is this test?

 An arterial blood gas analysis (ABG) measures the balance of oxygen and carbon dioxide in your blood to see how well your lungs are working.
 It also measures the acid-base balance in the blood.
-Your kidneys and lungs keep this acid-base balance, which is necessary for the enzyme systems in your body to function at their best.
+Your kidneys and lungs keep this acid-base balance.
+You need this for the enzyme systems in your body to work at their best.
 When there is an imbalance, your blood has too much acid (acidosis) or too much base (alkalosis).
-Untreated, the imbalance can be harmful and even life-threatening..
+Untreated, the imbalance can be harmful and even life-threatening.

 Why do I need this test?